 If find yourself subconsciously avoiding hilly routes because you’re tired then hopefully these benefits will encourage you to make them a standard part of your training and to then start adding in some specific workouts like hill sprints.

 Running uphill benefits are massive and sometimes surprising, so let’s recap them along with how to run them properly and how to add hill workouts to your training plan to get the maximum benefit!

-Here are just a few of the reasons that every running coach will put some hills in your plan and why some of the fastest runners you know make them a regular part of training:
+Here are just a few of the reasons that every running coach will put some incline training in your plan and why some of the fastest runners you know make them a regular part of training.

 You begin to fatigue less as you improve muscle elasticity.

 One of my favorite benefits of hills is that it’s impossible to overstride running uphill.
 Due to the slope you are slightly leaning forward, it’s impossible for your stride length to be too big.
 Instead, you’ll be taking shorter and faster steps.

 This means you are practicing driving your knee up and the lean without even knowing it.
 Shorter strides both up and down ensure you land mid-foot.

 Additionally, the strength you’re building in your quadriceps will make it easier on every surface to pick up your knees.
 Driving them in front of you rather than back for good form.

 #6 Running Hills Reduces Risk of Injury